A Dreamy Dish.

 - Slice the pears across the equator into 3/16-inch disks (you will need 20 slices) using a mandoline.
 Melt remaining 6 tablespoons butter in a very hot skillet until it just begins to turn golden-brown.
 Reduce heat to medium and add the pear slices; turn gently to coat with the butter and cook 1-2 minutes on each side to caramelize them.
 Turn off the heat and let them rest in the butter while you make the pork.

 - Preheat oven to 350°F. Rub the tenderloin generously with olive oil and salt, then coat with the ground coriander followed by the crushed coriander seeds, brushing with a bit more oil, if needed, to help the crushed seeds adhere.
 Place a large, ovenproof skillet over medium-high heat and brown the pork on 4 sides, then place the skillet in the oven for 12 minutes.
-Remove and transfer the meat to a cutting board, and let the it rest a few minutes before slicing.
+Remove and transfer the meat to a cutting board, and let it rest a few minutes before slicing.

 - Arrange 5 caramelized pear slices on each plate.
 Cut pork into 1/2-inch slices and place three slices on each bed of pears.
 Top with a dollop of the cranberry-apple compote and serve.
 Drizzle any leftover caramelized butter over your accompanying vegetables.